-The Series B Equipment Note held in the Class B Trust will accrue interest at the applicable rate per annum for Class B Certificates set forth on the cover page of this Prospectus Supplement, payable on January 15, April 15, July 15 and October 15 of each year, commencing on April 15, 2021.
-Such interest payments will be distributed to Class B Certificateholders on each such date until the final Distribution Date for the Class B Trust, subject to the Intercreditor Agreement.
-The Class A Certificates bear interest at a rate per annum of 5.875% (together with the rate per annum of the Class B Certificates, in each case, the "Stated Interest Rate").
+The Equipment Note will accrue interest at the applicable rate per annum for Certificates set forth on the cover page of this Prospectus Supplement, payable on January 15, April 15, July 15 and October 15 of each year, commencing on January 15, 2021.
+Such interest payments will be distributed to Certificateholders on each such date until the final Distribution Date for such Trust, subject to the Intercreditor Agreement.
 Interest is calculated on the basis of a 360-day year consisting of twelve 30-day months.

-Payments of interest applicable to the Certificates issued by each of the Trusts will be supported by the Liquidity Facilities to be provided by the Liquidity Providers for the benefit of the holders of such Certificates in an aggregate amount sufficient to pay interest thereon at the Stated Interest Rate for such Trust on up to six successive Regular Distribution Dates (without regard to any future payments of principal on such Certificates).
-The Liquidity Facilities for any Class of Certificates do not provide for drawings or payments thereunder to pay for principal of or premium, if any, on the Certificates of such Class, any interest on the Certificates of such Class in excess of the Stated Interest Rate for such Certificates, or, notwithstanding the subordination provisions of the Intercreditor Agreement, principal of or interest or premium, if any, on the Certificates of any other Class.
+Payments of interest applicable to the Certificates will be supported by the Liquidity Facilities to be provided by the Liquidity Providers for the benefit of the holders of such Certificates in an aggregate amount sufficient to pay interest thereon at the Stated Interest Rate for the Trust on up to six successive Regular Distribution Dates (without regard to any future payments of principal on such Certificates).
+The Liquidity Facilities do not provide for drawings or payments thereunder to pay for principal of or premium, if any, on the Certificates, any interest on the Certificates in excess of the Stated Interest Rate for such Certificates, or, notwithstanding the subordination provisions of the Intercreditor Agreement, principal of or interest or premium, if any, on any Additional Class of Certificates.
 Amounts available under the Liquidity Facilities are also not available to provide cash for the purposes of posting Cure Cash Collateral.
-Therefore, only the holders of the Certificates issued by a particular Trust will be entitled to receive and retain the proceeds of drawings under the Liquidity Facilities for such Trust.
+Therefore, only the holders of the Certificates will be entitled to receive and retain the proceeds of drawings under the Liquidity Facilities.
 See "Description of the Liquidity Facilities".